The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 See also the Checklist ― sole traders loss relief.

 Before considering the potential claims for loss relief, the first step is to establish that the loss is allowable.
 For a loss to obtain relief under the provisions discussed below, it must arise from a trade.
-Given that the loss has occurred within a continuing business, this should have been considered already, however, more detail on what constitutes a trade can be
+Given that the loss has occurred within a continuing business, this should have been considered already, however, more detail on what constitutes a trade can be found in the Badges of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.